-Agency Response: "The CDA agrees with this finding.
-The Authority will consider seeking a legislative modification to allow the sensitive information required to be shown in the aggregate."
+Agency Response: "The CDA agrees with this finding and, in the 2007 legislative session, discussions were held to clarify Section 32-11a(c) of the General Statutes.
+The Authority will continue to work on a legislative modification to allow the sensitive information required to be shown in the aggregate."